Verifying Your Cellular Connectivity

 - The only LED showing on the car kit is an infrequent, short flash of the red LED

-With the unit asleep you can disconnect the 12v power supply.
+With the car kit asleep you can disconnect the 12v power supply.

 Important: We ship your device with the Hourfleet server configured to send dummy QR keys to your car kit.
 With the steps above confirming these dummy keys are being deliver, the next step to for you to contact us and ask to enable live QR keys.